salesforce-ux/slds-linter/README.md

 3. (Optional) To see lint errors only on CSS files, run `npx @salesforce-ux/slds-linter lint:styles` .
 4. (Optional) To see lint errors only on component markup files (componentName.html or componentName.cmp files), run `npx @salesforce-ux/slds-linter lint:components` .
 5. (Optional) To run SLDS Linter on a specific folder, add the `-d` option to specify the directory to be linted: `npx @salesforce-ux/slds-linter -d [directory name]` .
+This option accepts directories or folders using glob patterns, enabling flexible and efficient matching of multiple paths.
 6. To produce a SARIF report in your project root directory and specify an output directory, run  `npx @salesforce-ux/slds-linter report -o [output directory]`.
 The output file is named as `slds-linter-report.sarif`.
 7. Open the generated `.sarif` report file.
 8. Make a note of how many components SLDS Linter has identified that you must update.